32blogby Studio Mitsu

 • Conditional update: wget -N URL

 Start with the basics, then reach for the advanced flags as specific needs come up.
-And when you find yourself repeatedly downloading files in a workflow, consider wrapping wget in a short script — it compounds nicely.
+And when you find yourself repeatedly downloading files in a workflow, consider wrapping wget in a short shell script — it compounds nicely.